 - Guadalajara (Mexico) in 2022

 - Accra (Ghana) 2023, just named by UNESCO director-general Audrey Azoulay in Paris in September

 More from Publishing Perspectives on UNESCO’s World Book Capital program is here, and more on the International Publishers Association is here.
-More from us on Sharjah is here, more on the UNESCO World Book Capital program is here.
 More on Sharjah Book Authority is here, more on Sharjah International Book Fair is here, and more on publishing’s trade shows, book fairs, and festivals is here.
 More on Sharjah’s House of Wisdom is here.

 Publishing Perspectives is the media partner for the International Publishers Association.